dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 This project (https://github.com/dm4rnde/docker-flask-app-base-apache2-wsgi-py3) was created to be able to have Docker container that accommodates Flask app (here, ***example Flask app***) which relies on apache2/wsgi/py3.

-In other words, it is a Docker container consisting of:
+In other words, result is a Docker container consisting of:

 - Apache (running web server);